sullis/Doppelauge/TEST_BY_ANNOTATION.md

 Problem
 -------

-Unit tests often becomes too detailed, and they often breaks too easily.
+Unit tests often become too detailed, and they often break too easily.

 Solution
 --------

-By putting tests directly above the method themselves, it becomes natural to update the tests simultaneously as the code.
+By putting tests directly above the method themselves, it becomes natural to update the tests whenever the code is changed.
 The tests also start to serve as documentation for how the method works.